CLASP IID Trial Will Evaluate Edwards PASCAL Transcatheter Mitral Valve Repair System

 Currently, the standard of care for this condition is open-heart surgery, which is associated with a longer recovery time than non-surgical approaches and is not always possible in sick patients.
 TMVr, a procedure involving heart valve repair via a catheter inserted through the major vein of the leg, offers a safe and less invasive alternative compared to open heart surgery.

-Morristown Medical Center’s Structural Heart Team, led by interventional cardiologists Drs.
-Robert Kipperman and Philippe Genereux, cardiac imaging specialists Drs.
-Konstantinos Koulogiannis and Leo Marcoff, and cardiovascular surgeon Dr. John Brown III have been instrumental in pioneering and evaluating this novel procedure.
+Morristown Medical Center’s Structural Heart Team, led by interventional cardiologists Robert Kipperman, MD and Philippe Genereux, MD, cardiac imaging specialists Konstantinos Koulogiannis, MD, and Leo Marcoff, MD, and cardiovascular surgeon John Brown III, MD, have been instrumental in pioneering and evaluating this novel procedure.

 “As a nationally ranked heart hospital, Morristown Medical Center is proud to be the first hospital in the world to implant this device as part of this pivotal trial,” said Dr. Robert Kipperman, Co-Director, Structural Heart Disease Program, Morristown Medical Center, and an investigator on the trial.
 “Our cardiac team was chosen for this prestigious opportunity based on our expertise, excellent outcomes, best-in-class imaging, and extensive experience with transcatheter valve replacement or repair procedures.”

 “We are extremely honored to implant the first device in this trial and to make this therapy available for those we care for,” said Dr. Linda D. Gillam, MPH, FACC, the Dorothy and Lloyd Huck Chair of the Department of Cardiovascular Medicine, Morristown Medical Center, Medical Director of the Cardiovascular Service Line for Atlantic Health System, and one of the Principal (lead) Investigators of the CLASP IID pivotal trial.